 At this year’s conference of the National Association of Productivity and Organizing Professionals, I met organizers from as far away as China and Australia!

 In addition to being a geographically diverse group, the organizing professionals I met are varied in the types of organizing they do and the ways they run their businesses.
 Some organizers have lots of employees while others are solo-entrepreneurs.
 Specialities include home organizing, business organizing, photo organizing, digital organizing, time management, and more.

 Now that Kate Bosch Professional Organizing is in its fourth year in business, I decided to focus on conference sessions that would enable me to run my business smoothly while it grows so I can maintain the level of excellence that my clients expect.

 The connecting theme of these conference sessions was “process.”
 The emphasis was on defining and refining your processes so that what you do becomes more automated and things don’t fall through the cracks.

 Thinking about processes can help you be more organized in your home, too.
 A session called “The Boring Stuff” emphasized using checklists to manage processes.
-If you know how much I love Wunderlist, you know this resonated with me because I run my life with to do lists.
+If you know how much I love my to-do list app (TickTick being my current app of choice.), you know this resonated with me because I run my life with to do lists.
 A checklist is just a repeatable to do list.